aarroisi/dibayar.com/README.md

-TRANSLEV
+dibayar.com

-TRANSLEV is a web-app that can help accounting departments track and record their inter-company transactions within a group of companies.
+dibayar.com is a web-app that can help accounting departments track and record their inter-company transactions within a group of companies.

 When you sign up, you create a super admin account which also acts as Approver.